RosaEvasari/e-commerce-analysis/README.md

 The goal of this KPI is to measure the increase in total sales over a specified period, indicating the effectiveness of market strategies.

-Customer Sentiment and Emotion Analysis: Assesses customer feedback through sentiment and emotion analysis to gauge customer satisfaction and identify areas for improvement.

 **2. On-Time Delivery Rate** <br>